Josephat-Onkoba/technical-assessment-tokeny/README.md

 - When logged out, only the Dashboard tab shows in sidebars; navbar hides Tasks/Profile.

 2) Task 2 – Task Filter
-- Dedicated page at /user/task-filter with the user sidebar.
+- Accessible via a filter icon/button at the top right of the user dashboard (no separate page).
-- Filter by status (All/Complete/Incomplete) and search by title/description.
+- Opens a modal with status (All/Complete/Incomplete) and search by title/description.
+- Kanban board updates live as you filter/search.
 - Reads tasks from localStorage and normalizes different task shapes.

 3) Task 3 – Admin User Logs